Furniture Buying Guide

 - Built by hand by American craftsman using time-honored techniques like mortise and tenon joinery.

-- Available in solid Red Oak, Brown Maple, Hard Maple, Cherry and Walnut Woods.
+- Use 100% solid wood constructions from solid Red Oak, Brown Maple, Hard Maple, Cherry and Walnut Woods.

 Studies have repeatedly shown that fewer chemicals inside of the home mean better health for the families that reside there.